ArbitrumFoundation/docs/docs/gentle-introduction-dao.md

 **In a nutshell:**

 - <a data-quicklook-from='arbitrum-rollup-protocol'>Arbitrum Rollup</a> and <a data-quicklook-from='arbitrum-anytrust-protocol'>Arbitrum AnyTrust</a> are protocols that make Ethereum transactions faster and cheaper.
 Developers use Arbitrum One and Arbitrum Nova, the chains that implement these protocols, respectively, to build user-friendly <a data-quicklook-from='decentralized-apps-dapps'>decentralized apps</a>.
-- The distribution of the <a data-quicklook-from='arb'>$ARB</a> governance token decentralizes governance of these protocols and their respective chains, as well any future chains the Arbitrum DAO authorizes.
+- The distribution of the <a data-quicklook-from='arb'>$ARB</a> governance token decentralizes governance of these protocols and their respective chains, as well as any future chains the Arbitrum DAO authorizes.
 - $ARB tokens can be used to vote on Arbitrum DAO governance proposals, allowing $ARB holders to shape Arbitrum's future together.
 - Token holders will be able to delegate their voting power to <a data-quicklook-from='delegate'>delegates</a>.
 - **To determine your airdrop eligibility**, connect your wallet to the Arbitrum One network on [arbitrum.foundation](http://arbitrum.foundation) and follow the prompts.
 Claiming won't be live until March 23rd.